Acce5sDenied/MCBE_Parkour_wiki/README.md

 #### Catch/Climb type blocks
 Effect box: `1×1×1`\
 Entity will receive effect when their coordinates is in this region.\
+Properties: //todo key details:
-Properties://todo key details: max climb/down speed is `0.2`
++ max climb/down speed is `0.2`

 #### Scaffolding
 different behavior to normal climb blocks.\
 Effect box: `1×1×1`\
 Entity will receive effect when their collision box intersects this region.\
+Properties: //todo key details:
-Properties://todo key details: max climb/down speed is `0.15`
++ max climb/down speed is `0.15`

 #### Water
 //todo